kemitchell/writing.kemitchell.com/_posts/2016-09-18-Earl-of-Etherereums-Case.md

 computer once again.
 Computers are seeming less cool all the time.

-There is arguably no manipulation in today's politics so terrifyingly opaque and invasive, for those outside the loop, as the prospect of cryptoanarchists "engineering" their incentives, binding them to structures obscure to everyone else, and only partially understood by any individual engineer.
-That's the kind of unchecked prerogative we expect, but don't approve, from ad-men, politicians, and financiers, who have been bad enough without the advantages of technical acuity.
+There is arguably no manipulation in today's politics so terrifyingly opaque and invasive, for those outside the cabal, as the prospect of cryptoanarchists "engineering" their incentives, binding them to structures obscure to anyone else, and only partially understood by any individual cryptoanarchist.
+That's the kind of unchecked prerogative we expect, but don't approve of, from ad-men, politicians, and financiers, who have been bad enough without the advantages of technical acuity.
 It is frightfully easy to see the benefits and liberties unlocked by one's work, maddeningly difficult to even remember to look for the limitations and inequities.

 I support these experiments, and I support the experiment that was The DAO.
 Finding a way to make these systems self-sufficient, by